sutharsikakumar/ddpm-raman/README.md

-Small test to replicate results in "Deep Learning Assisted Raman Spectroscopy for Rapid Identification of 2D Materials" paper.
+test to replicate results in "Deep Learning Assisted Raman Spectroscopy for Rapid Identification of 2D Materials" paper.